Sharath15eUR/Sriram/networking training/module 3 and 4/Q-8/readme.md

 -> Managing all network-related operations such as packet transmission, reception, error handling, and routing.
 -> Representing each network interface with a dedicated data structure (typically the “net_device” structure).
 -> Providing a flexible framework that supports both physical hardware and virtual network interfaces.
-For an overview of the networking subsystem, see the documentation on kernel.org:https://docs.kernel.org/networking/index.html

 Network Interface Management:
 ----------------------------

 Each Ethernet interface in the Linux kernel is managed as an instance of the “net_device” structure.
 This management involves:
 -> Initializing and configuring network devices when they are added to the system.
 -> Handling the flow of data by managing how packets are transmitted and received.
 -> Integrating with user-space applications and utilities for monitoring and control.